+1,957,751 R

+2,020,000 NR

+New item

+2008-09 Request

-9. Affiliated Entities 953,522
+9. Affiliated Entities \$ 953,522

 a.
-UNC-TV Statewide Public Affairs & Informational Program Services

-Funding is requested to produce North Carolina Now and related statewide public affairs programs.
+UNC-TV Statewide Public Affairs & Informational Program Services Funding is requested to produce North Carolina Now and related statewide public affairs programs.
 With these recurring funds, UNC-TV would be able to provide N.C. citizens important educational information to be an informed and engaged electorate that better understand the issues and events affecting the state.
 UNC-TV would accomplish this through several key original production projects: North Carolina Now, North Carolina Now Legislative Review, and Legislative Week in Review.
 Recurring financial support of this request would provide a consistent source of funds that would allow UNC-TV to maintain its excellent informational and public affairs programming.
 The Board of Governors requests recurring funding of \$588,533 to support these UNC-TV services.
+588,533

 b.
-North Carolina Arboretum International Institute for Natural Biotechnology and Integrative Medicine

-This request would provide support and administrative capacity for the International Institute for Natural Biotechnology and Integrative Medicine, also known as the Bent Creek Institute, located at and administered by the North Carolina Arboretum.
+North Carolina Arboretum International Institute for Natural Biotechnology and Integrative Medicine This request would provide support and administrative capacity for the International Institute for Natural Biotechnology and Integrative Medicine, also known as the Bent Creek Institute, located at and administered by the North Carolina Arboretum.
 The planning authorization for the institute has been granted and startup research leadership and institute planning occurred in 2007.
 During that year, Bent Creek Institute has attracted about \$1.6 million in scientific equipment, temporary scientist staffing, initiation of North America's only medicinal plant germplasm repository, and related assets.
+200,000

 c.
-UNC Press Digital Books

-UNC Press, founded in 1922, continues its critical role in the dissemination of research and transfer of knowledge as books evolve from print-only to a combined print-and-electronic, or even electronic-only, presentation of peer-reviewed scholarly work.
+UNC Press Digital Books UNC Press, founded in 1922, continues its critical role in the dissemination of research and transfer of knowledge as books evolve from print-only to a combined print-and-electronic, or even electronic-only, presentation of peer- reviewed scholarly work.
 Funds are requested to establish a Digital Asset Management System to manage and manipulate electronic files for all new books, to digitize existing books, and to digitize out-of-print titles.
 The General Assembly provided nonrecurring funds of \$160,000 in 2007-08.

-Required Adjustment to Continuation Budget

-Enrollment Changes over Original Projections for 2008-09

-Original projections for 2008-09 (prepared in the fall of 2006) estimated new enrollment of 117,157 SCHs and 4,283 FTEs.
-Based on existing enrollments for 2007-08 and projections for additional enrollments in 2008-09, current estimates show that these enrollments will be at 215,298 SCHs or 11,793 additional FTEs.
-This will require additional funding of \$34.7 million.
-Contained within this recommendation is a hold-harmless request for NC A&T of \$4.6 million in appropriation as well as a revenue realignment of \$760,000 for UNCW.
+164,989

+Rec Division of State State 34,667,264

-Total Budget Priorities - recurring Total Budget Priorities - nonrecurring
+Total Budget Priorities - recurring Total Budget Priorities - nonrecurring 318,139,169 27,620,000

-Total 2007-09 Budget Priorities
+Total 2007-09 Budget Priorities 345,759,169

+5-5,155,105

-The University of North Carolina Summary - 2008-09 Capital Budget Priorities Revised March 2008
+The University of North Carolina Summary - 2008-09 Capital Budget Priorities Revised May 2008